 Welcome!
 I am an assistant professor of science education in the Center for Science Teaching and Learning at Northern Arizona University.
 Please enjoy browsing the site and contact me if you have any questions, comments or recommendations.
-Please find me on Google+ or see my recent posts by clicking on ‘recent posts’ to the left.

-In addition to my research and work with preservice science teachers, I am interested in conservation education.
+In addition to my research and work with science teachers, I am interested in conservation education.
 While a middle school science teacher I worked in the summer as the education coordinator of the Cheetah Conservation Fund in Namibia.
 That experience led to work with other international conservation organizations and, more recently, with Earth Expeditions of Miami University.
 Through Earth Expeditions I have facilitated field courses in conservation hot spots around the world.
 These courses have included Namibia, Trinidad and Tobago, and, most recently, Malaysian Borneo.
-I plan to continue this work at NAU with a course in tropical ecology and biodiversity in Costa Rica in Summer 2014.
+I plan to continue this work at NAU with a course in tropical ecology and biodiversity in Costa Rica in the near future.

 Before coming to NAU I coordinated a graduate licensure program in mathematics and science education at Oregon State University where I received my doctorate in science education in 2009.
 Previously, I was a middle school science teacher in Salem, Oregon, and in South Central Los Angeles.
 Before I became a teacher I conducted research in pharmacology at Oregon Health Sciences University, immunology at the Scripps Research Institute, and ecology in the Chiricahua National Forest of southern Arizona.